omidfarhang/omid.dev/content/posts/2012-08-24-tarja-turunen-performed-act-1-live-in-rosario.en.md

 ---
 _**Act 1**_ is the first Live concert released by <a title="Tarja Turunen" href="/entertainment/artists/tarja-turunen/" target="_blank">Tarja</a>.
 It was released on CD, DVD and Blu-ray on the 24th of August, 2012.

-&#8220;Act 1&#8221; is the first live album from the Finnish former Nightwish soprano, Tarja Turunen.
+“Act 1” is the first live album from the Finnish former Nightwish soprano, Tarja Turunen.
 The two concerts were recorded and filmed with 10 HD cameras at the El Círculo Theatre in Rosario, Argentina, in March 2012.
 The track listing consists in a mix of her three solo albums, Nightwish's classic Nemo and covers of Andrew Lloyd Webber, Gary Moore and Whitesnake plus a variety of extras.

 Watch the full concert here:

 {{< youtube 6ylUmIitDC8 >}}

-On the 10th of July Earmusic released the very first Official Teaser for &#8220;Act 1&#8221;.
+On the 10th of July Earmusic released the very first Official Teaser for “Act 1”.

 ![](/images/2013/05/tarja-act-1.jpg)